 Variations by sector

-The labor law website DicoTravail provides a summary of collective agreements by sector, along with free downloadable PDFs, so you can use this to check what rules apply to your own profession in France.
+The labor law website DicoTravail provides a summary of collective agreements by sector, along with free downloadable PDFs.
+You can use these resources to check what rules apply to your own profession in France.

 What to do if you’re not being paid the minimum wage